strapi/strapi/docs/docs/core/utils/event-hub.md

 #### `subscribe`

-Adds a subscriber function that will be called for each event emitted into the hub.
+Adds a subscriber function that will be called for each event emitted to the hub.
 It returns a function that can be called to remove the subscriber.

 ```ts
 // Types